Numerical Study of the Chiral Separation Effect in Two-Color QCD at Finite Density: Numerical results

-Again, we observe that $\sigma_\mathrm{CSE}\lr{k \rightarrow 0}$ becomes significantly smaller than the free quark result only at low temperatures and small values of $\mu$, in the chirally broken and confined phase which should be dominated by the pions.
-The data for $L_s=24$ and $L_s=30$ appear to be reasonably close, thus suggesting that the suppression of the CSE in this phase is not a finite-volume artifact.
-Comparing the data for $\sigma_\mathrm{CSE}$ with the temperature dependence of the charge density, we furthermore observe that at low temperatures ($L_t \gtrsim 16$) and $a \mu \lesssim 0.20$ the dependence of $\sigma_\mathrm{CSE}\lr{k \rightarrow 0}$ on both $\mu$ and temperature can be approximately described by a formula of the form (\ref{AvdoshkinCSE}), except with a flavour-singlet current and chemical potential:
+Again, we observe that $\sigma_\mathrm{CSE}\lr{k_{min}}$ becomes significantly smaller than the free quark result only at low temperatures $L_t \gtrsim 14$ and small values of the chemical potential $\mu \lesssim 0.10$.
+This region of the phase diagram almost coincides with the QCD-like regime with spontaneously broken chiral symmetry, which should be dominated by pions.
+In this regime, the free quark result for $\sigma_\mathrm{CSE}\lr{k_{min}}$ has a rather weak temperature dependence, but the gauge theory result is strongly suppressed towards lower temperatures.

+A comparison of the values of $\sigma_\mathrm{CSE}\lr{k_{min}}$ for $L_s = 24$ and $L_s = 30$ might make an impression that the suppression of $\sigma_\mathrm{CSE}\lr{k_{min}}$ becomes weaker for larger volumes.
+However, the apparent deviation of the results for $L_s = 24$ and $L_s = 30$ is caused simply by the difference of the minimal nonzero momenta $a \, k_{min} = \frac{2 \pi}{L_s}$ for different lattice sizes.
+As one can see from Fig.~\ref{fig:cse_correlators}, the data interpolated to continuum momentum values does not show significant volume dependence.

+Let us now try to describe the observed CSE suppression at low temperatures and densities in terms of some phenomenological formula.
+Let us try a formula of the form (\ref{AvdoshkinCSE}), but with a flavour-singlet current and chemical potential: